boldflight/BibleConverter/test_EPUB/output/judg.md

 [18] Then Israel went through the wilderness and bypassed the land of Edom and the land of Moab.
 They traveled east of the land of Moab and camped on the other side of the Arnon River; they did not go through Moabite territory (the Arnon was Moab’s border).
 [19] Israel sent messengers to King Sihon, the Amorite king who ruled in Heshbon, and said to him, “Please allow us to pass through your land to our land.”
 [20] But Sihon did not trust Israel to pass through his territory.
 He assembled his whole army, camped in Jahaz, and fought with Israel.
-[21] The Lord God of Israel handed Sihon and his whole army over to Israel and they defeated them.
+[21] The **Lord** God of Israel handed Sihon and his whole army over to Israel and they defeated them.
 Israel took all the land of the Amorites who lived in that land.
 [22] They took all the Amorite territory from the Arnon River on the south to the Jabbok River on the north, from the desert in the east to the Jordan in the west.
-[23] Since the Lord God of Israel has driven out the Amorites before his people Israel, do you think you can just take it from them?
+[23] Since the **Lord** God of Israel has driven out the Amorites before his people Israel, do you think you can just take it from them?
-[24] You have the right to take what Chemosh your god gives you, but we will take the land of all whom the Lord our God has driven out before us.
+[24] You have the right to take what Chemosh your god gives you, but we will take the land of all whom the **Lord** our God has driven out before us.
 [25] Are you really better than Balak son of Zippor, king of Moab?
 Did he dare to quarrel with Israel?
 Did he dare to fight with them?
 [26] Israel has been living in Heshbon and its nearby towns, in Aroer and its nearby towns, and in all the cities along the Arnon for 300 years!
 Why did you not reclaim them during that time?
 [27] I have not done you wrong, but you are doing wrong by attacking me.
-May the Lord, the Judge, judge this day between the Israelites and the Ammonites!’”
+May the **Lord**, the Judge, judge this day between the Israelites and the Ammonites!’”
 [28] But the Ammonite king disregarded the message sent by Jephthah.

 ### A Foolish Vow Spells Death for a Daughter

-[29] The Lord’s Spirit empowered Jephthah.
+[29] The **Lord**’s Spirit empowered Jephthah.
 He passed through Gilead and Manasseh and went to Mizpah in Gilead.
 From there he approached the Ammonites.
-[30] Jephthah made a vow to the Lord, saying, “If you really do hand the Ammonites over to me, [31] then whoever is the first to come through the doors of my house to meet me when I return safely from fighting the Ammonites—he will belong to the Lord and I will offer him up as a burnt sacrifice.”
+[30] Jephthah made a vow to the **Lord**, saying, “If you really do hand the Ammonites over to me, [31] then whoever is the first to come through the doors of my house to meet me when I return safely from fighting the Ammonites—he will belong to the **Lord** and I will offer him up as a burnt sacrifice.”
-[32] Jephthah approached the Ammonites to fight with them, and the Lord handed them over to him.
+[32] Jephthah approached the Ammonites to fight with them, and the **Lord** handed them over to him.
 [33] He defeated them from Aroer all the way to Minnith—twenty cities in all, even as far as Abel Keramim.
 He wiped them out!
 The Israelites humiliated the Ammonites.
 [34] When Jephthah came home to Mizpah, there was his daughter hurrying out to meet him, dancing to the rhythm of tambourines.
 She was his only child; except for her he had no son or daughter.
 [35] When he saw her, he ripped his clothes and said, “Oh no!
 My daughter!
 You have completely ruined me!
 You have brought me disaster!
-I made an oath to the Lord, and I cannot break it.”
+I made an oath to the **Lord**, and I cannot break it.”
-[36] She said to him, “My father, since you made an oath to the Lord, do to me as you promised.
-After all, the Lord vindicated you before your enemies, the Ammonites.”
+[36] She said to him, “My father, since you made an oath to the **Lord**, do to me as you promised.
+After all, the **Lord** vindicated you before your enemies, the Ammonites.”
 [37] She then said to her father, “Please grant me this one wish.
 For two months allow me to walk through the hills with my friends and mourn my virginity.”
 [38] He said, “You may go.”
 He permitted her to leave for two months.
 She went with her friends and mourned her virginity as she walked through the hills.
 [39] After two months she returned to her father, and he did to her as he had vowed.
 She died a virgin.
 Her tragic death gave rise to a custom in Israel.